Kitchen Remodel Financing: 7 Steps For Everything You Need To Know

 If you have kitchen ideas circling around in the back of your mind, perhaps adding more storage or stainless steel appliances, then now's the time to take action!
-Remodeling your kitchen can make entertaining easier and add considerable value to your home.
+Remodeling your kitchen can make entertaining easier while adding considerable value to your home.

-Many lenders will fund your project as long as you have enough equity established in your home and a decent credit rating.
-And if you want to finance a remodel of your kitchen as quickly as possible, our step-by-step guide will tell you exactly how to go about financing the kitchen of your dreams.
+Many lenders will fund your project as long as you have a decent credit rating and enough equity established in your home.
+And if you want to finance a remodel of your kitchen as quickly as possible, our step-by-step guide will tell you exactly how to go about financing your dream kitchen.

 The rumors are true: Kitchen remodeling is expensive.
 In fact, the total cost of a kitchen remodel runs from about $12,500 to $33,000, leaving the average spending amount around $21,000.
 This is where refinancing can help if you want to invest in your home and give your kitchen a general facelift.